-Susan Arenstein is a teacher with a B.A. degree in Communications from California State University, Northridge.
+Susan Arenstein has a B.A. degree in Communications from California State University, Northridge.
 After raising her two children, she decided to go to college to get her degree.
 After persevering for several years, she finally reached her goal.

-Paula Day is the Review Editor for The Copperfield Review and the Managing Editor of Copperfield Press.
+Paula Day is the Senior Editor for The Copperfield Review.
 She holds a degree in English from UCLA.
 She lives in Los Angeles, California.

-The Copperfield Review has been featured in Writer’s Digest, Novel and Short Story Writer’s Market, Killer Startups, Duotrope, The Los Angeles Times, and Las Vegas Seven Magazine.
-It was named one of the top sites for new writers by Writer’s Digest and it has received the Books and Authors Award for Literary Excellence.
+The Copperfield Review has been featured in publications such as Writer’s Digest, Novel and Short Story Writer’s Market, Writer’s Market, Killer Startups, Duotrope, The Los Angeles Times, and Las Vegas Seven Magazine.
+It was named one of the top sites for new writers by Writer’s Digest and it received the Books and Authors Award for Literary Excellence.
+In 2018, The Copperfield Review was named one of the top historical book blogs.
 Since its beginning in 2000, The Copperfield Review has developed a worldwide reputation as a leading market for short historical fiction and historical poetry.
-Our imprint, Copperfield Press, has published our first anthology, History Will Be Kind: An Anthology of Historical Fiction.
+Purchase our first anthology of historical fiction, History Will Be Kind, here.